When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 Can insurance companies refuse to insure you?

 Yes.
-When you are convicted of Stunt Driving or Racing, you are considered a “high-risk” driver.
+When you are convicted of Stunt Driving or Racing in Ontario, you are considered a “high-risk” driver.
 An insurance company may then decide that you are too risky of a driver and may refuse to insure you.

 How far back do insurance companies look at your driving record in Ontario?